 The Chairman is responsible for leading the Board, ensuring Directors are properly briefed in all matters relevant to their role and responsibilities, facilitating Board discussions and managing the Board's relationship with the Company's senior executives.

-The CEO is responsible for implementing Group strategies and policies.
-The Board charter specifies that these are separate roles to be undertaken by separate people.
+The CEO is responsible for implementing the Group's strategies and policies.

+The Board charter specifies that the Chairman and the CEO are separate roles to be undertaken by separate people.

 1.7 Commitment